 PhD Program Admissions

 Our PhD curriculum is an open program—you do not commit to a training track until the end of your first year and after completing two or three lab rotations.
 This gives you plenty of opportunities to find a mentor for your time in graduate school.
+If you are committed to training in neuroscience, please apply through the NYU Graduate School of Arts and Science portal.

 To apply, you must have at least a bachelor’s degree or its equivalent from a college or university of recognized standing, with a strong background in biological, chemical, physical, or mathematical sciences.
 We have no minimum GPA requirement.
 We look for a proven track record in science and previous research experience, which should be showcased in your personal statement and letters of recommendation.
 You do not need to submit Graduate Record Examinations® (GRE®) scores.